nfrederick023/react-hook-checkbox/README.md

   );
 };
 ```
-Displaying a single set of checkboxes
+Display a single set of checkboxes:
 ```jsx
 const MyPage = () => {